bcgsc/biobloom/README.md

 #####B. Biobloomcategorizer
 ######i.
 Summary File (summary.tsv)

 * Tab separated file.
 Contains proportion information about reads mapping to each filter.
-Gives a overview of your results. the `Hits` column is the number of hits to this filter, regardless if unique.
+Gives a overview of your results. the `hits` column is the number of hits to this filter, regardless if unique.
 The `shared` column a subset of hits that also hit other filter.
 The `multiMatch` entry refers to any hits are shared at least 2 genomes.
 The `noMatch` is a subset of reads that do not match any of the filters used.

 ######ii.
 Categorized Sequence FastA/FastQ Files